AccelerationConsortium/ac-training-lab/docs/index.md

 ## Workflows

 The AC Training Lab is intended as a hands-on sandbox and prototyping environment for researchers.
+Each workflow will either be dedicated (permanent) or supported (non-permanent).

+### Dedicated Workflows

 While the equipment is not restricted to particular workflows, we are actively developing a subset of readily accessible workflows for the AC Training Lab.
 Note that single workflow could be carried out using different sets of equipment within the training lab.
 These workflows will use dedicated hardware in a permanent setup to allow for 24/7 access.
 The core workflows that are planned, in development, or available are listed below:

 | Name | Diagram | Description | Status |
 | --- | --- | --- | --- |